QuizandSurveyMaster/quiz_master_next/readme.txt

 = Saves The Results For Later Use =
 The plugin will **save** the results, the user's answers, the user's comments, and more!

+= Math Formulas =
+You can use Tex or LaTex in questions, answers, and text fields for your quiz.
+For assistance with LaTex, review this tutorial: [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1)

 = Other Useful Features =

 * Allow the user to share the results on *social networks*
 * Show all questions on one page or have only one question per page
+* Require user to be logged in
+* Limit amount of total entries to quiz or survey
 * Allows for you to create **certificates** for the user
 * Can set amount of tries a user has to take the quiz
 * Can enable **comment boxes** for each question and/or comment section at the end of the quiz